top of page

 When someone hoards, they may collect and stockpile items such as food, money, or possessions, often with the intention of using them in the future or as a means of security.
 Hoarding can be a symptom of a mental health condition called hoarding disorder, which is characterized by persistent difficulty discarding or parting with possessions, regardless of their actual value or usefulness.
 Hoarding can lead to a range of negative consequences, such as cluttered living spaces, health and safety hazards, and social isolation.
 Treatment for hoarding disorder may involve therapy, medication, or a combination of both, and can help individuals learn to manage their compulsive hoarding behaviors and improve their quality of life.
 Overall, hoarding is a complex and challenging issue that requires empathy, support, and understanding from loved ones and mental health professionals.

-Example sentences of hoard
+Example sentences containing hoard

 1. The collector loved to hoard rare coins and stamps.